marius00/cohstats/CoHStats/webui/README.md

 * Show vehicle and building kills
 * Explain how to find the offsets, and how the data looks. (in case of a patch)

+#### Usage
+Devtools can be enabled by providing the "-devtools" argument when launching the application.